icopy-site/awesome/docs/index.md

 - [Biological Visualizations](awesome/awesome-biological-visualizations.md) - Interactive visualization of biological data on the web.
 - [QR Code](awesome/awesome-qr-code.md) - A type of matrix barcode that can be used to store and share a small amount of information.
 - [Veganism](awesome/awesome-veganism.md) - Making the plant-based lifestyle easy and accessible.
+- [Translations](awesome/awesome-translations.md) - The transfer of the meaning of a text from one language to another.

 ## Related